A computer as a home media center

 The second one is that some programs have difficulties determining the screen size.
 Thus even if executed as full-screen programs, they won’t be.

-The third is that the is no close button (for those programs that are not fullscreen).
+The third is that there is no close button for those programs that are not fullscreen.

 Adding a window manager solved all those issues.
-Openbox is pretty minimal and can be configured, so it seems a good fit.
+Openbox is pretty minimal and can be configured extensively, so it seems a good fit.

 There are surely others that are as good, maybe even better.